Industrialization is the process

 of developing an economy founded on the mass manufacturing of goods.
 Industrialization is

-associated with the urbanism, an extensive division of labour,
+associated with the urbanism, division

 activity is based on the production of services, knowledge or symbols.

 and Industrialization: A Critique of Lewis